tano-systems/meta-tanowrt/meta-tanowrt-hsl-swi/README.md

 | mtd15 | swirw   |   25 MiB | *Unused*                             |
 | mtd16 | userapp |  131 MiB | Overlay filesystem (ubifs)           |

 All user data are stored in overlayfs in partition mtd16 (userapp).
-Data in this partition cleared when flashing to device `<imagename>-<MACHINE>.wp76xx.clean.spk` [images](#building).
-You can also clean up this partition manually using the command:
+You can clean up this partition manually after system is boots up using the command:
 ```
 jffs2reset -r -y
 ```